lhahner/vpn-azure/README.md

 # vpn-azure
 A cloud based openvpn vpn server.
-This project should be my entry into reverse engineering.
 My first approach is to setup a openvpn server in the an azure virtual desktop.
 Afterwards I would also like to create a Docker container Image which can be pulled and used on every linux server.